 Look Ahead- Overview

-Modified on Wed, 19 Nov at 5:03 AM
+Modified on Thu, 6 Aug at 5:37 AM

 The Linarc Look Ahead Scheduler enables project managers to plan upcoming work weeks by pulling scheduled tasks into a focused, actionable timeline.
-It highlights tasks for each day, daily resource needs, supports crew assignments, and pushes published schedules to field teams for execution and tracking.
+It highlights tasks for each day, supports crew assignments, and pushes published schedules to field teams for execution and tracking.
 Lookahead schedules can be recreated at any time—either at the end of a cycle or mid-period—to keep planning aligned with real project conditions.

 Key capabilities include:

-• Pulls upcoming tasks automatically from the project schedule for the selected time period
+• Pulls upcoming tasks automatically from the project schedule for the selected time period.

-• Displays daily resource requirements to support workload balancing and crew assignment
+• Displays daily resource requirements to support workload balancing and crew assignment.

-• Publishes schedules to field teams (foremen and superintendents) for execution and progress tracking
+• Publishes schedules to field teams (foremen and superintendents) for execution and progress tracking.

 Schedule Statuses